This quote leads off an article in Property and Casualty 360:

-(Look, I’m not a surgeon either but I’m not pretending to be as important as one.
+(Look, I’m not a surgeon either, but I’m not pretending to be as important as one.
 A lot of lawyers do.
 I’m a guy that tries to get his clients as much money as possible, treat his clients well, and hope that all of that equals justice and I’m a useful cog in the circle of life.
 Gerry Spence said a few years ago that lawyers are the most important people in world.
 And I think he is nuts unless your name is Thurgood Marshall or something like that.)

-The biggest problem I have with insurance claims adjusters – and defense lawyers for that matter – that this quote underscores, is that they think claims are “packed with drama, with twisted hopes and crooked dreams” and that the adjuster is a “doctor and a bloodhound…and a cop and a judge and a jury.”
-Too many adjusters – here’s one example – think they are all of these things just by reading a patient’s medical records.
+The biggest problem I have with insurance claims adjusters – and defense lawyers – that this quote underscores, is that they think claims are “packed with drama, with twisted hopes and crooked dreams” and that the adjuster is a “doctor and a bloodhound…and a cop and a judge and a jury.”
+Too many adjusters – here’s one example – think they are all these things just by reading a patient’s medical records.
 I talk to a lot of clients where the adjuster could have taken advantage of settled the case without the victim hiring a lawyer, but that “my world and I know it all” mentality came through, the client sensed it, and they called a lawyer.

-For those of you who say, “Geez, Ron, relax, it is just a guy pulling out a quote before an article, like you did on your 11th grade book report – it has no moral lesson,” maybe you are 100% right.
+For those of you who say, “Geez, Ron, relax, it is just a guy pulling out a quote before an article like you did on your 11th-grade book report – it has no moral lesson,” maybe you are 100% right.
 It just struck me wrong after a day of dealing with adjusters.